 - Place water-soluble nasal gels or ointments in your nostrils with a cotton swab.
 Bacitracin®, Vaseline®, or Ayr Gel®are examples of over-the-counter ointments that you can use.
 Be sure not to insert the swab more than ¼ inch into your nose.
 These gels and ointments can be purchased in most pharmacies.

 - Avoid blowing your nose too forcefully, but you may choose to blow your nose after using nasal saline sprays or drops.

 - Sneeze through an open mouth.

 - Avoid putting anything solid into your nose, including fingers and cotton applicators.

 - Limit your use of medications that can increase bleeding, such as aspirin and ibuprofen.
 Please remember that any adjustment to medication, especially prescribed medication such as warfarin (Coumadin®), and non-steroidal anti-inflammatory drugs (NSAIDs), should only be done under your physician’s supervision.

 - See your doctor if your nasal allergy symptoms are not easily controlled with over-the-counter or prescription medications.

 - Quit smoking.
 Smoking dries out your nose and irritates it.

-If you have any questions or concerns, do not hesitate to call your physician.
+If you have any questions or concerns about epistaxis treatment in Los Angeles, do not hesitate to call your physician.